Azure/Avere/src/terraform/examples/e2e/README.md

    git pull origin main
    ```

+## Global

+### Deployment Steps (*via a local Bash or PowerShell command shell*)

+1. Run `cd ~/tf/src/terraform/examples/e2e/global`
+1. Review and edit the config values in `variables.tf` for your deployment
+1. Run `cd ~/tf/src/terraform/examples/e2e`
+1. Review and edit the config values in `backend.config` for your deployment

 ## 0 Security

 *Before deploying the Security module*, the following built-in Azure roles *must be assigned to the current user* to enable creation of KeyVault secrets and keys, respectively.